Where to Begin

 Choice of wallet depends a lot on individual needs and goals, but for your first wallet, try to avoid being impetuous or lazy.
 If someone dropped a chunk of gold in your lap and asked “How would you like to store this?”, you would probably say “I’d like your best, state-of-the-art, long-term security solution, please.”
 You wouldn’t say, “That shed over there seems ok, although I may have given my neighbor Joe a key at some point…”

 Crypto may not be a chunk of gold yet, but you are putting in your own money into it, so choose the best security for your hard earned cash right from the start.
-Get a hardware wallet (reputable ones start at around $50) or use the MEWconnect app.
+Get a hardware wallet (reputable ones start at around $50), or use MEW's signing app (MEWconnect) or mobile Ethereum wallet (MEW wallet).

 The principle of Do Your Own Research applies here, as it does – very strongly – in the rest of the crypto space.
 You can read more about how different types of Ethereum wallets work here, and why using a secure wallet solution is important here.